dorukolcmener/FOPatikaWebDB-Assignments/README.md

-# FO Software Academy - Web and Database Technologies, Assignment Repository
+# 🏠 FO Software Academy - Web and Database Technologies, Assignment Repository

-This repository consists my assignments and projects of FO Software Academy - Web and Database Technologies program.
+This is my personal repository to keep my assignments and projects of FO Software Academy - Web and Database Technologies program.

 ## Weeks